This article is dedicated to the arduous task of determining the historical origins of cooking food and what fire was mainly used for.

 In any case, the understanding of fire does not imply cooking at all, and I think it predicts a good five hundred thousand years at least, if not much more because some bonobos (morphologically identical to the others) are very close to mastering fire, which means that they all are.

 The first granaries date back to 11,000 BC: https://www.pnas.org/content/106/27/10966, which corresponds to the beginning of agriculture as taught.
 The consumption of cereals is of course older.
 I am of the opinion that cooking must have appeared at several times in several places, more or less accidentally, because consequent control and taking thousands of years to develop, allowed sufficient food security to concentrate populations in sedentary centers, contrary to what has always been the case.
+The majority of tuberous vegetables such as manioc are absolutely impossible to eat raw, as are grasses in general, with the exception of corn.
+Their place in the current diet is explained by the opiates contained, and their addictive effect.

 But groups falling under this lack of insitnctive programming against the product of our own intelligence, have quickly degenerated physically, then devoured by predators also fascinated, or supplanted by other animal or human species.